davidsaltacc/shadowclient/info.md

 * fix module descriptions sometimes rendering underneath module buttons
 * fix modules going off-screen on small screens
 * update trajectories to treat water like a solid block for the fishing rod
-* fix a crash with meteor (if you for some reason were to use them together)
 * vanilla spoof also now doesn't change the window name
 * fix setting change callbacks not being called if the set value exceeded the maximum
 * fix shadowhud showing the saturation with floating point errors